Shvarpa/node-ViGEmClient/README.md

 _get_ **type**
 Get a string describing the type of the device.
 Either "Xbox360Wired", "XboxOneWired" or "DualShock4Wired".
 Can only be accessed after `connect()` has been called.

-_get_ **updateMode**
-_set_ **updateMode**
-Get or set the updateMode.
-Per default the mode is set to "auto", which leads to every change of each button or axis to be sent to the driver instantly.
-Set to "manual" if you often update multiple values at once. but don't forget that you have to call `update()` yourself when in this mode.

 _get_ **button**
 Get an object containing all the buttons of the controller.